 As already mentioned, many studies focused on either EMT or metabolism[7–10,20–23].
-However, it has become increasingly clear that there exists extensive crosstalk between EMT and metabolism [29]..
+However, it has become increasingly clear that there exists extensive crosstalk between EMT and metabolism [29].
+(Madeline briefly mention 2-3 examples showing how EMT factos can regulate metabolic and vice versa (HIF1, ??)).
 Understanding the crosstalk between EMT and metabolic reprogramming is important for an increased comprehension of metastasis and tumor proliferation [29–32].
 Recent studies show that metabolic reprogramming can increase metastatic potential and drive EMT, or conversely that induction of EMT can drive metabolic reprogramming [33–36].
 The underlying mechanisms of interaction between EMT and metabolic reprogramming remain poorly understood, with several competing hypotheses as discussed below.
 Kang et. al. suggested cancer cells typically undergo metabolic reprogramming first and then trigger EMT [37,38]; this coupling, presumably, is a consequence of changes in the tumor microenvironment fostering metabolic reprogramming which drives EMT [39–41].
 Another hypothesis is that the mutual activation between EMT and metabolic reprogramming can contribute to flexible coupling of various EMT states (E, M, and E/M) with different metabolic states (W, O, W/O) and possibly the two hybrid phenotypes (E/M and W/O) become coupled under certain crosstalk, leading to a greatly increased metastatic potential [29].
 Evidence supporting this connection has recently been noticed in CTCs, where the CTCs exhibit enhanced OXPHOS with no compromise in glycolysis [28] and have also been shown to mainly consist of hybrid E/M cells, especially at high levels of NRF2, an antioxidation regulator [42].
 Consistent coupling of E/M and W/O has been seen in breast cancer stem cells (BCSCs).
 Specifically, the hybrid E/M-like BCSCs (E/M-BCSCs) exhibit higher levels of both OXPHOS and glycolysis as compared to the mesenchymal-like BCSCs (M-BCSCs) [43,44].
 While there have been preliminary indications of the coupling of EMT states and metabolic states, a systematic analysis of how different EMT and metabolism states are coupled remains to be explored.